junething/translatio/README.md

 Translatio provides multiple ways to handle different development phases of your WordPress website, with intuitive and easy to use interfaces.
 Some features include:

-* Live translation powered by Google Translate
-* Full cycle to keep translation locally for proof read, edit and publish
-* Support for the new block Gutenberg editor and classic editor
-* Support for Google Translate integration with editing capability
-* Language switcher options include:
-  * Draggable floating menu
-  * Sidebar widget
-  * Along with title or description
-  * With any page or post
-* Display the language switcher in using the language name or country flag
-* Auto-detect a visitors browser language setting and display your site in their language (if it is available, otherwise will display the site in the default language)
-* Support for browser cookie settings
-* Premium service available that provides you a professional translation editor and workflow, that syncs all translations back to your WordPress instance
-* Live support community

 ----